NickKarras/callmemaybe/README.md

 # callmemaybe
-Here's where I'll PGP-verify messages for people who are very cautious.
+Here's where I'll PGP-sign messages for people who are very cautious about verification.

+On Twitter today, Aug 3, 2015, I asked people who knew Ed Snowden at work in the IC to get in touch so I can portray his work there honestly in my forthcoming book, Dark Mirror (Penguin Press).
+Here's a signed link to that message.
+As @drwdal pointed out, it's hard to verify Twitter messages out of band.
+If you're the person who has information, read gellman.us/pgp, use my SecureDrop landing page at tcfmailvault.info, or let me know what method you prefer.

 -----BEGIN PGP SIGNED MESSAGE-----
 Hash: SHA512